davidcsi/terraform/healthchecks/README.md

 }
 ```

-I also struggled a while to figure out the way to link the alarm (in terms of AWS) to the halthcheck, was to set the correct `dimensions`
+I also struggled a while to figure out the way to link the alarm (in terms of AWS) to the halthcheck, was to set the correct `dimensions` coming from the healthchecks

 ### And that's it!